 One of the most asked questions when you consider applying for college is how much does it cost?
 Our net price calculator is the best place to start.
 Also, the One Stop website has a full breakdown of UT’s tuition and fees.

 In State or Out of State?

 Finding out whether you qualify as an in-state or out-of-state student helps determine how much it costs for you to attend UT.
-The Office of the Registrar handles your residency classification.
-For more information, contact a classification officer.
+The Registrar’s Office handles your residency classification.

 Tennessee Eligibility Verification for Entitlements Act (EVEA)